alpalg/alpalg/README.md

   I have a lot of mails recently :sweat_smile:.
 So, to be sure you reached me, please add tags:
    - paulprokhorenko+gitdiscussion@gmail.com -- For discussions
-   - paulprokhorenko+gitrecruitment@gmail.com -- For hmm, you know :laughing:
+   - paulprokhorenko+gitrecruitment@gmail.com -- For recruitment
    - paulprokhorenko+gitcollaboration@gmail.com -- For collaboration purposes
    - paulprokhorenko+git@gmail.com -- For any other reasons